ParulGuptaCSE/UWMad-CS766/Assignments/HW4/src/README.md

 ### Challenge 1(e, f) - Stitching Images:
 All the subroutines written above are called to build the panorama.
 This method accepts arbitrary number of images and aligns them to stitch into a panorama.

+For part 1e, the custom images are stitched to a file called `manhattan_panorama.png`.

 Here are some beautiful sample panoramas created by this tool:

 ![Mountains](mountain_panorama.png?raw=true "Mountains")